De Young Museum: International contemporary

-The de Young also organized the first-ever retrospective of Feminist Art pioneer Judy Chicago in 2020, forty years after her landmark installation The Dinner Party (1974–79) made its debut in San Francisco.
+The de Young also organized the first-ever retrospective of feminist art pioneer Judy Chicago in 2020, forty years after her landmark installation The Dinner Party (1974–79) made its debut in San Francisco.

-Uncanny Valley: Being Human in the Age of AI organized at the de Young in 2021 was the "first major exhibition to unpack this question through a lens of contemporary art and propose new ways of thinking about intelligence, nature, and artifice."
+Uncanny Valley: Being Human in the Age of AI, organized at the de Young in 2021 was the "first major exhibition to unpack this question through a lens of contemporary art and propose new ways of thinking about intelligence, nature, and artifice."
 Frieze magazine named it one of the top 10 exhibitions of the year.

 In 2021, the de Young organized artist Hung Liu's solo show, Golden Gate (金門), an exhibition that centered on the immigrant and migrant experience in California.

 Kehinde Wiley: An Archaeology of Silence, which was first seen at the 2022 Venice Biennale, opened in February 2023 at the de Young.
 The US debut of the exhibition was notable for its inclusive, sensitive interpretative approach, spearheaded by FAMSF's Director of Interpretation Jackson Abrams.
 A particularly notable aspect was the creation of a "respite room" where visitors could pause after visiting the exhibition.
 The presentation also included special programming with community partners, such as workshops on grief.

 Textiles and costumes

-The Fine Arts Museums’ textiles collection boasts more than 13,000 textiles and costumes from around the world.
+The Fine Arts Museums' textiles collection boasts more than 13,000 textiles and costumes from around the world.
 It is one of the largest and most comprehensive collections of its type in the United States.
 It comprises costume and costume accessories; loom-woven textiles; non-woven fabrics; and objects whose primary decoration is produced through techniques such as beading and embroidery.

 The de Young has exhibited fashion since the 1930s, with pieces by Dior, Balenciaga, Grès, Yves Saint Laurent, Chanel, Ralph Rucci, and Kaisik Wong.
-There are equally compelling collections of 18th and 19th-century European fans, an excellent lace collection, a spectacular group of European ecclesiastical vestments and furnishings, and a growing collection of contemporary wearable art.
+They have collections of 18th and 19th-century European fans, a lace collection, a group of European ecclesiastical vestments and furnishings, and a growing collection of contemporary wearable art.

-In August 2017, The Summer of Love Experience: Art, Fashion, and Rock & Roll celebrated the 50th anniversary of the Summer of Love and featured fashion from the late sixties from the museum's permanent collection and on loan from Bay Area independent designers.
+In August 2017, the Summer of Love Experience: Art, Fashion, and Rock & Roll celebrated the 50th anniversary of the Summer of Love and featured fashion from the late sixties from the museum's permanent collection and on loan from Bay Area independent designers.
 The exhibit hosted 270,000 visitors.

 In the fall of 2018, the de Young organized Contemporary Muslim Fashions.
 The exhibition explored Muslim female dress codes from multiple communities, cultures and religious interpretations, starting at the turn of the millennium.
 It was the first large scale exploration of the topic at an art institution, and included emerging and established designers and artists from Europe, the Middle East, South East Asia and the US.
 The exhibition travelled to Museum Angewandte Kunst in Frankfurt in 2019.